NYPL/ami-handling/README.md

   * The Contractor shall cover shipping fees that have been incurred due to failed quality control of a hard drive (failed hard drives returned to the Contractor, and corrected hard drives shipped to NYPL).

-  * A pilot hard drive containing at least 10 fully completed bags should be delivered immediately, subject to a comprehensive review by NYPL, with feedback and resolution as needed.
-     * Pilot drives will not be considered deliverables.
-All digital objects provided on Pilot drives must be re-delivered on subsequent drives.
-     * NYPL will return the pilot drive following feedback, so that the pilot drive may be reused.
+  * **Pilot File Delivery:** Before general production begins on a project, a shipment of "pilot" digital assets must be delivered as follows via FTP:
+    * 5 completed Bags each of audio and video assets (10 bags total maximum)
+    * Pilot shipment via FTP must be packaged within a directory that is given an identification number, and the FTP transfer must be listed on the associated invoice by its identifying shipment ID (NYPL will identify this shipment using the name of the directory as given by the vendor on their FTP client)
+    * Once pilot assets are retrieved via FTP they will be reviewed in a timely manner by NYPL.
+Approved assets will be kept by NYPL and treated as progress deliverables (as the first shipment of a given project).

-  * Subsequent hard drives shall follow an agreed-upon schedule for delivery: ideally shipped as they are filled, or as soon as 3-5 are ready for a batch shipment.
+  * **Progress Shipments:** Subsequent progress shipments must be delivered via external hard drive; Hard drives shall follow an agreed-upon schedule for delivery - ideally shipped as they are filled, or as soon as 3-5 are ready for a batch shipment.
-  	* NYPL wishes to avoid large influxes of hard drives, which may hamper the ability to perform quality control in a timely manner.
+  	* NYPL wishes to avoid receiving shipments of more than 5 hard drives, which may hamper the ability to perform quality control in a timely manner.

 **Off-site work or subcontracts**